-- PLO 1: Solve design problems employing principles and elements of design to create compelling graphic works. - PLO 2: Display an understanding of industry-standard software and equipment. - PLO 3: Learn critical and creative thinking skills to solve design problems, including the ability to conceptualize, design, revise, and execute a project from start to finish.
+PLO 1: Solve design problems employing principles and elements of design.
+Solve design problems employing principles and elements of design to create compelling graphic works.

+PLO 2: Display an understanding of industry-standard software and equipment.
+Use critical and creative thinking to develop the ability to conceptualize, design, revise, and execute a project from start to finish.